-Each operation can also be performed with the menu which appears when you right-click with the mouse on the image.
+Each operation can also be performed with the menu which appears by clicking on the image while holding down the <control> key.

 Apply the trimmed range to another image

 You can apply the trimmed range to another image by clicking the [Copy] button to copy the trimmed range, displaying another image and then clicking the [Paste] button.